tobinjo96/CPFcluster/README.md

 ---

-## Code Example 1: Clustering with the Dermatology Dataset
+## Code Example: Clustering with the Dermatology Dataset
 The script below demonstrates how to use CPFcluster with the Dermatology dataset, available in the Data folder.

 ```python